kescardoso/yinnsound/README.md

 - **PayPal payment method:** to install a modal (when clicking on the Enroll Now button) with 4 PayPal buttons integrated inside the modal (buttons according to the 4 package price options) that link directly to PayPal checkout for secure card processing.

-- **Contact Form Function:** to install contact form functionality so users can actually get in touch with mentors via de modal contact form.
+- **Contact form function:** to install contact form functionality so users can actually get in touch with mentors via de modal contact form.

+- **Smooth nav link scrolling with jquery:** to install automatic smooth scrolling animation on click at navbar links (instead of the current jump).